 Guarantees associated with NCR's business activities are reviewed for appropriateness and impact to the Company's financial statements.
 Periodically, NCR's customers enter into various leasing arrangements coordinated by NCR with a leasing partner.
 In some instances, NCR guarantees the leasing partner a minimum value at the end of the lease term on the leased equipment or guarantees lease payments between the customer and the leasing partner.
-As of March 31, 2005, the maximum future payment obligation of this guaranteed value was \$8 million and an associated liability balance of \$7 million.
+As of June 30, 2005, the maximum future payment obligation of this guaranteed value and the associated liability balance was \$6 million.

 NCR has an equity investment in a certain affiliate in which the Company has issued debt guarantees originally five years in length for the affiliate to third party lending institutions.
 These guarantees expire at various dates in 2007.
-If default occurs, NCR's maximum amount of future payment obligation on these guarantees would be \$1 million at March 31, 2005.
-The Company has not recorded a liability in connection with these guarantees.
+If default occurs, NCR's maximum amount of future payment obligation on these guarantees would be \$1 million at June 30, 2005.
+The Company has not recorded a liability in connection with these guarantees since the likelihood of default is low.